Out-of-Bounds Planets

 Working with OOB

-The simplest entry point is the out-of-bounds calculator, which scans a natal chart, flags every OOB body, and provides interpretive persona cards for each.
+The simplest entry point is the out-of-bounds calculator, which scans a natal chart, flags every OOB body, and provides curated interpretation cards for the common OOB bodies.
 From there, the declination graph shows live and historical OOB transits for any body over any date range, and the per-body OOB dates pages list every window for Pluto, Mars, Venus, Mercury, and the Moon.